The number of overseas Filipino workers has continuously been increasing in number over the years.

 May insurance naman kami sa employer ko eh!

-Many Filipinos tend to avoid discussion with insurance agents.
+Many Filipinos tend to avoid discussions with insurance agents.
 Maybe because they’ve heard about companies that used to promise health and medical insurance, educational and memorial plans have fallen into bankruptcy.
-Think about Prudentialife Plans Inc., College Assurance Plans and many other pre-need companies that suffered financial troubles and left thousands of its policyholders empty-handed.
+Think about Prudentialife Plans Inc., College Assurance Plans, and many other pre-need companies that suffered financial troubles and left thousands of their policyholders empty-handed.

 Sagot na ng OWWA ang medical insurance ko